Julia Longbottom: Recent career

 In 2012, Longbottom returned to Tokyo where she served as Deputy Head of Mission at the British Embassy in Tokyo until summer 2016.
 She then returned to the UK as the FCO's Director for Consular Services, along with a brief period serving as the director of the Foreign, Commonwealth and Development Office's Coronavirus Task Force.

 In December 2020, it was announced that Longbottom would replace the retiring Paul Madden as the British Ambassador to Japan.
 She officially assumed the role in March 2021.

+On August 7, 2024, Longbottom announced she would not attend a Nagasaki memorial to victims of the 1945 U.S. atomic bombing of the city because the mayor of Nagasaki did not invite representatives of the Israeli government.

 Personal life

-Longbottom married Richard Sciver at Bolton Abbey in Wharfedale, North Yorkshire on 28 December 1990 while on leave from her position in Tokyo.
+Longbottom married Richard Sciver at Bolton Abbey in Wharfedale, North Yorkshire, on 28 December 1990 while on leave from her position in Tokyo.
 Together, Longbottom and Sciver maintain a UK residence in the Royal Borough of Kingston upon Thames.
 They have three adult children: two daughters and one son.
-The elder daughter, Nat Sciver-Brunt, is vice captain of the England women's cricket team.
+The elder daughter, Nat Sciver-Brunt, is captain of the England women's cricket team.